Home

 • "He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the Book of Life, but I will confess his name before my Father, and before his angels."

 The fact that God says He will not blot out of the book the names of those who overcome, implies He will blot out the names of those who do not overcome in Christ.
 The verb overcome is the Greek word [nikao], and means to prevail over, or to conquer.
-And the only way to prevail or be victorious over the wicked one is to do so in Christ.
+The only way to prevail or be victorious over the wicked one is to do so in Christ.
 It is only in our Saviour that we are more than conquerors.
-This is actually declaring that those who are truly saved (the eternal decree of divine election) cannot have their names blotted out, while those who have not truly overcome or gotten the victory in Christ, will be blotted out.
-Which again proves the point of the external Covenant congregation relationship, versus the eternally written relationship.
+This is actually declaring that those who are truly saved (the eternal decree of divine election from the foundation of the world) cannot have their names blotted out, while those who have not truly overcome or gotten the victory in Christ, will be blotted out.
+Which again proves the point of the external Covenant Congregation relationship, versus the eternally written relationship.

 Revelation 22:19